wp-plugins/disable-gravity-forms-fields/readme.txt

 1. Gravity Forms Advanced Tab w/ a CSS class of "disabled".
 This will set the field's attribute to disabled.
 Alternatively, you can enter the CSS class "readonly" to set the attribute to readonly.

 == Changelog ==

+= 1.3 =
+* Wrapped jQuery dependency in array in the enqueue call
+* Removed some specificity from the jQuery selectors (will work for any <code>input</code> with the appropriate classes)

 = 1.2 =
 * Added the jQuery dependency to wp_enqueue_scripts() call